“…a merciless revealer using the means of Art.”

 Berliner Zeitung, Germany

-During the 1990s he developed a reputation as an innovative protagonist of digital art.
-His work, often in cooperation with other artists, has been shown widely in exhibitions, festivals and on stages around the world.
+During the 1990s Michael Saup developed a reputation as an innovative protagonist of digital art.
+His work, often in cooperation with other artists, has been widely shown in exhibitions, festivals and on stages around the world.
 He currently lives and works in Berlin.

 In 1980, while enrolled at the Dominican University, SanRafael, California, Michael Saup studied music and computer science and started to combine both fields with an algorithmic approach.
 In 1987, he created “Flicker”, his first computer-generated light installation, which immersed a gallery space with permutations of pulsing light.
 From 1989 onwards, Saup began to experiment with real time transformations of sound and image, helping pioneer the development of software as an artform.